matt7salomon/matt7salomon.github.io/README.md

 <a href="https://github.com/matt7salomon/voiceAI_voiceassistance_gpt4all"> Voice assitant using GPT4all - works with many LLM backends </a> <br/><br/>
 - This code is for a conversational AI using different offline models on a Macbook M1 and it works perfectly even with simple LLMs like GPT2. <br/>
 <a href="https://github.com/matt7salomon/conversationalAI-Macbook-M1-GPT2"> Voice assitant using GPT2- works suprisingly well </a> <br/><br/>
+- This repo has some samples of my LLM based patent work such as patent evaluation, novelty determination, patent value, patent claim generator.
+All of these codes are designed to run on colab <br/>
+<a href="https://github.com/matt7salomon/LLM_patent_related_work"> LLM based patent work repo </a> <br/><br/>
 ### Deep learning projects:
 - A sample classifier with tensorflow to show code structure mainly: <br/>
 <a href="https://github.com/matt7salomon/my_sample_tensorflow_classifier_fromScratch"> Tensorflow from scratch repository </a> <br/><br/>